SharePoint/sp-dev-docs/docs/schema/actionnames-element-in-obpart-layoutdefinitions-schema.md

 ms.assetid: 64a35165-b5cf-08f4-8469-a00fabda6a88
 ---

-# ActionNames Element in OBPart
+# ActionNames element in OBPart

 (LayoutDefinitions Schema)